Local News Links:... .........................

 Shea met fellow Irishman John McDonagh and together they purchased the Waverley Hotel near Higgins and Main.
 They became well-known for their hospitality and it became a popular watering hole.

 Around this time he also met and married Margaret Burns of Winona, Minnesota.
-They had five children together, though only one survived childhood.
+They married and had five children together, though only two survived childhood.

 Shea's Brewery ca. 1930s